Conveyancing and Moving House

 Search fees: –

-Land Registry registration fees £20-£455 (depending on purchase price)
+Land Registry registration fees £20-£655 (depending on purchase price) – presently not subject to VAT

 For properties in the range –